pvcraven/web-development-class/source/tutorials/basic_html/basic_html.rst

 reader will read back the alt text.<br />
 ``<img src="images/happy_face.png" alt="Happy Face" />``

-There are <a href="http://en.wikipedia.org/wiki/Image_file_formats">many types of image files</a>.
+There are many `image file formats`_.
 Here's the abridged version:

   * .jpg: Use JPEG's for photos or photo-like images.
   * .png: Use PNG's for graphic art.